 $\varphi_0$ is the initial orbital phase at $t=0$.

-The amplitudes of GWs from PBHs inspiralling inside NSs are shown in Fig. \ref{Fig:GW_Amp}.
-From Fig. \ref{Fig:GW_Amp}, we see that the amplitudes of GWs are proportional to the PBH mass and larger for the EoS model with a larger density.
-As seen from Eq. \eqref{hamp}, the amplitudes of GWs are proportional to $m_D(\Omega r)^2\sim m_D m(r)/r$.
+The amplitudes of GWs from PBHs inspiraling inside NSs are shown in Figure \ref{Fig:GW_Amp}.
+From Figure \ref{Fig:GW_Amp}, we see that the amplitudes of GWs are proportional to the PBH mass and are larger for the EOS model with a higher density.
+As seen from Equation \eqref{hamp}, the amplitudes of GWs are proportional to $m_D(\Omega r)^2\sim m_D m(r)/r$.
 Since $m_D$ and $m(r)$ are almost constant outside the core, the amplitudes of GWs decrease as $r^{-1}$.
-In the NS core, since $m_D$ decreases as $r^{-3/2}$ and $m(r)$ incrases as $r^3$, the amplitudes of GWs increase as $\sqrt{r}$.
+In the NS core, since $m_D$ decreases as $r^{-3/2}$ as shown in Figure \ref{Fig:OrbitEvolution}, and $m(r)$ increases as $r^3$, the amplitudes of GWs increase as $\sqrt{r}$.